 - Counselor focuses on feelings and somatic experience at the exclusion of thoughts, insight, and cognitive processing.

-- Therapist acts as if she or he has the answers or solutions to everything and spends time telling you how to best fix or change things.
+- Therapist acts as if they have the answers or solutions to everything and spends time telling you how to best fix or change things.

 - Counselor tells you what to do, makes decisions for you, or gives frequent unsolicited advice.

-- Therapist encourages your dependency by allowing you to get your emotional needs meet from the therapist.
+- Therapist encourages your dependency by allowing you to get your emotional needs met from the therapist.
 Therapist “feeds you fish, rather than helping you to fish for yourself.”

-- Therapist believes that only her or his counseling approach works and ridicules other approaches to therapy.
+- Therapist believes that only the therapist’s counseling approach works and ridicules other approaches to therapy.

 - Therapist is contentious with you or frequently confrontational.

 - Counselor doesn’t remember your name and/or doesn’t remember your interactions from one session to the next.

-- Therapist does not pay attention or demonstrate he or she is listening and understanding you.
+- Therapist does not pay attention or appear to be listening and understanding you.

 - Counselor answers the phone during your session.